RACHEL BOWMAN (Archbold, OH / Eastern Mennonite University ’16)

 HANNAH SAUDER (Lititz, PA / Goshen College ’16)

 Hannah Sauder comes to Pittsburgh by way of Lititz, Pennsylvania.
 Hannah received her degree in Communication with minors in Graphic Design and International Studies from Goshen College.
 She worked as an Event Photographer for the Communications and Marketing Office from 2013 until her graduation and also served on the Student Associates in Advancement Team in the Development Office of Institutional Advancement.
 This summer, Hannah participated in Maple Scholars through Goshen College.
 Through the summer program, she digitized the college newspaper, the Record, and collected data on the gender of the editors and contributing writers for the opinion page.
-Hannah is looking forward to learning more about the organizations working to strengthen the arts and environmental sustainability in Pittsburgh.
 In her free time, she paints, researches and learns about other artists, and listens to podcasts.
 She is serving at Assemble.

 CHRISTOPHER STEINER (Kidron, OH / Eastern Mennonite University ’16)

 Originally from Kidron, Ohio, Christopher Steiner graduated from Eastern Mennonite University in 2016 with a degree in Biochemistry.
 He was involved in the school’s Community Adviser program, in which he held a leadership position in his underclassmen dorm, planning weekly activities and facilitating community among residents.
 He also participated in the Middle East Cross Cultural study abroad program, where he studied the Israeli-Palestinian conflict, among other issues.
-Christopher is passionate about faith-based community building and is looking forward to getting to know city life in Pittsburgh through his time in PULSE.
 His hobbies include all forms of athletic competition, hiking, and biking.
 He is serving at East End Cooperative Ministry.

 KAHLEY STIFFLER (Hollidaysburg, PA / University of Pittsburgh ’16)

 Kahley Stiffler, originally of Hollidaysburg, Pennsylvania, graduated from the University of Pittsburgh with a degree in Rehabilitation Sciences.
 Kahley has been involved with Habitat for Humanity for the past three years, serving as education chair and the campus chapter president.
 She also has volunteered and worked at Blind and Vision Rehab Services in Pittsburgh.
-Kahley is most looking forward to the opportunity to form new relationships and foster community centered around service.
 Outside of work and academics, Kahley enjoys reading, looking at pictures of baby animals on the internet, and drinking tea.
 She is serving at The Friendship Circle.

 KELSEY THOMPSON (Honey Brook, PA / University of Pittsburgh ’16)

 Kelsey Thompson, originally of Honey Brook, Pennsylvania, graduated from the University of Pittsburgh with a degree in Administration Justice with a concentration in Adult and Juvenile Corrections, while minoring in Political Science.
 Kelsey was a member of Delta Phi Epsilon, holding a term on the executive board as Vice President of Recruitment and serving as a choreographer for Greek Sing competition.
 She also underwent training and served as a peer educator on sexual assault through Pitt’s health program, educating student organizations about what it means to be an active, positive bystander in the event of sexual assault.
-Through PULSE, Kelsey is most excited to learn more about Pittsburgh and to give back to the city that has provided her with so many amazing opportunities while attending Pitt.
 Outside of work and academics, Kelsey enjoys spending time at Phipps Conservatory, dancing, and dog watching in the park.
 She is serving at Best of the Batch Foundation.

 SAVANNAH TRACY (Black Mountain, NC / Oberlin College ’16)

 Originally from Black Mountain, North Carolina, Savannah Tracy graduated from Oberlin College where she majored in Sociology and Religion and was awarded the John F. Oberlin Scholarship.
 She has experience in media arts, including her post as News Director at WOBC, Oberlin’s College radio station and her involvement with DIGA Vision‘s television production.
 Oberlin provided her with opportunities for community building and cooperative resource sharing in both the Bike Cooperative and the Oberlin Student Cooperative Association, a student-run organization in which students plan and cook meals for up to 80 co-op members, clean and maintain an industrial kitchen, and participate in group discussions concerning the running of the cooperative.
-Savannah is excited to learn about Pittsburgh while she serves with PULSE.
 In her free time, she enjoys tinkering with bikes, trying new recipes and playing music with her folk band.
 She is serving at CASANA.

 SECOND YEAR PARTICIPANTS